LittleBangTheory/HTTP-Server/server/README.md

 # README HTTP Server

-Some detailled documentation is available in the `documentation` folder.
+Some detailled documentation, including a Doxygen Doc, is available in the `documentation` folder.

 ## Authors
 * Gabin Chognot